Gibraltar in Westminster Movement

+The Gibraltar in Westminster Movement is political pressure group in Gibraltar.
 The movement's core belief is that the best future for Gibraltar is to become further integrated with the United Kingdom, attaining a state of devolved integration similar to that pertaining in Scotland and Wales.
-Although the IWBM has not fought any elections, they did receive support from the now defunct Independent Liberal Forum (ILF, later known as the Reform Party) as well as from the also now defunct Gibraltar Labour Party.
-The Party has enjoyed basic levels of support from members of the Public living in Gibraltar, although neither the British nor the Gibraltar governments have made any comments on the movement.
+The idea has some support from people living in Gibraltar, but neither the British nor the Gibraltar governments have made any comments on the movement.